Court reverses sole conviction in San Francisco pier killing

-SAN FRANCISCO (AP) - A California state appeals court has thrown out the sole conviction against an immigrant who fatally shot a woman on the San Francisco waterfront in 2015.
+SAN FRANCISCO (AP) - A California state appeals court on Friday threw out the sole conviction against an immigrant who fatally shot a young woman on the San Francisco waterfront in 2015.

-The 1st District Court of Appeal on Friday overturned a gun conviction against Jose Inez Garcia-Zarate because the judge failed to instruct the jury on one of his defenses.

-Garcia-Zarate was acquitted of murder in the killing of Kate Steinle, who was on a pier with her father when she was shot in the back in July 2015.
+Jose Inez Garcia-Zarate was acquitted of murder in the killing of Kate Steinle, who was walking on a pier with her father when she was struck by a bullet in the back in July 2015.
+He was convicted of a single charge of being a felon in possession of a gun.

-The case of Garcia-Zarate, who was in the country illegally and had been deported five times, touched off a fierce immigration debate.
+The case against Garcia-Zarate, who was in the country illegally and had been deported five times, touched off a fierce immigration debate that was a fixture in Donald Trump’s stump speeches in his 2016 presidential campaign.

+The 1st District Court of Appeal overturned the gun conviction because the judge failed to give the jury the option of acquitting Garcia-Zarate on the theory he only possessed the weapon for a moment.

-He said he unwittingly picked up the gun wrapped in a T-shirt and it fired accidentally.
+Garcia-Zarate said he unwittingly picked up the gun wrapped in a T-shirt, and it fired accidentally.
+The bullet ricocheted off a concrete walkway and struck Steinle, who was with her dad and a family friend.

+At the time, Garcia-Zarate had recently been released from the county jail while facing deportation proceedings.
+He was released under San Francisco’s so-called sanctuary city policy that barred local law enforcement officials from cooperating with most federal immigration investigations.

+Tony Serra, the attorney who is representing Garcia-Zarate on federal charges of gun possession and being in the country illegally, said his client is in custody and faces a Jan.
+13 trial.

 Sign up for Daily Newsletters